MisterPerson42/list-save-data/Readme.md

-# List of ressources to reduce our digital energy footprint
+# List of resources to reduce our digital energy footprint

 The Internet consumes about 8% of the electricity produced in the world and emits about 3% of greenhouse gases.